AOE Ambassadors

 Research: Nonlinear Systems Laboratory

-Advice: Talk with professors early on to find your interests and niche in Aerospace
+Advice: Talk to professors early on to find your interests and niche in aerospace.

 Jacob Davis